-The BHP Billiton Chair Professor of Australian Studies at Peking University in Beijing, People’s Republic of China (the ‘Chair’) was created by Peking University, the Australia-China Council (ACC), and the Foundation for Australian Studies in China (FASIC) in 2011 to enhance Australian Studies at Peking University and to support Australian Studies Centres located at other Chinese universities and research institutes.
+The BHP Billiton Chair Professor of Australian Studies at Peking University in Beijing, was created by Peking University, the Australia-China Council (ACC), and the Foundation for Australian Studies in China (FASIC) in 2011 to enhance Australian Studies at Peking University and to support Australian Studies Centres located at other Chinese universities and research institutes.

 Professor McCarthy holds a Personal Chair of Australian Politics at the University of Western Australia.
 His main research interests and extensive publications are on Australian politics and political culture.
 His research focuses on transitional change within and between nations, exploring how material, cultural and political forces create instability and how nations, institutions and people adapt to uncertainty.
 His seminal book Things Fall Apart: A History of the State Bank of South Australia, analysed the dynamic relations between global financial change and its dramatic effect on public banking in Australia.
 Recently, he has written on the internationalisation of Australian higher education effected by Chinese students studying in Australia, and the steady growth of Australian students studying in China.
 He has also explored the political implications of the conversion of Australian higher education from an elite to a mass education system.
 In addition, he has investigated the international relationship between Australia and China as read through the policies of contemporary Australia governments.